jazzband/django-analytical/docs/index.rst

 services themselves, using an asynchronous version of the Javascript code if possible.

-To get a feel of how django-analytics works, first check out the :doc:`tutorial`.
+To get a feel of how django-analytics works, check out the :doc:`tutorial`.